minimalparts/TheSheepGame/README.md

 The sheep game includes the gory aspects of sheep holding.
 Your sheep may get ill and die.
 Also, while your female lambs will grow to be milk providers, the only source of income coming from your male lambs is meat.

+Should you want to re-generate the card decks to suit various age ranges, cultural preferences and farming expertise, head to [the wiki](https://github.com/minimalparts/TheSheepGame/wiki) for instructions.
+It only takes a couple of python commands!

 ## Setting up the game for the first time